hdShang/arxiv-daily/docs/cs-CL/2025-06-29/papers/250623340v1-information-loss-in-llms-multilingual-translation-the-role-of-traini.md

 ---
 layout: default
-title: Information Loss in LLMs' Multilingual Translation: The Role of Training Data, Language Proximity, and Language Family
+title: "Information Loss in LLMs' Multilingual Translation: The Role of Training Data, Language Proximity, and Language Family"
 ---

 # Information Loss in LLMs' Multilingual Translation: The Role of Training Data, Language Proximity, and Language Family